oasys-mas/free-range-zoo/docs/source/api/logging.md

-# Free-Range-Zoo Logging Guide
+# Logging Guide

 ## Overview
 Logging in Free-Range-Zoo enables tracking of environment states, which can be used for both debugging and rendering.
 This guide outlines how to use the built-in logging functionality, configure logging paths, and interpret logged data.

 ## Logging Setup
 To enable logging, specify the `log_directory` parameter when initializing an environment.
 This directory will store log files containing state information for each independent environment instance.
+You can bypass this check by setting `override_initialization_check=True` on environment creation.

 ### Example Usage
 To enable logging, construct an environment and pass the `log_directory` parameter: